Yousluv/Marketing-Sales-Analysis/README.md

 ![](Spend_Conversion.png)

 **Correlation Insights:**
-•	There is a positive correlation between total spend and total conversion value, but spending efficiency varies across campaigns.
+- There is a positive correlation between total spend and total conversion value, but spending efficiency varies across campaigns.
-•	T
-he Summer campaign achieved high conversion value with the lowest spend, indicating effective targeting or messaging.
+- The Summer campaign achieved high conversion value with the lowest spend, indicating effective targeting or messaging.
-•	The Fall campaign had the highest spending but lower ROI, suggesting the need for optimization to improve efficiency.
+-	The Fall campaign had the highest spending but lower ROI, suggesting the need for optimization to improve efficiency.

 **Recommendations**
 1. Emphasize Efficient Spending: Implement strategies to maintain high conversion values with lower investment, as seen in the summer campaign.
 2. Analyze the Fall Campaign: Investigate the Fall campaign for opportunities to enhance spending efficiency while maintaining conversion levels.